• Home

 Schuck S (2020)

-The proteasome biogenesis regulator Rpn4 cooperates with the unfolded protein response to promote ER stress resistance. eLife. (abstract)
+The proteasome biogenesis regulator Rpn4 cooperates with the unfolded protein response to promote ER stress resistance.

 Schmidt RM, Schessner JP, Borner GH, Schuck S (2019)

 SHRED is a regulatory cascade that reprograms Ubr1 substrate specificity for enhanced protein quality control during stress.
-Molecular Cell. (abstract)

 Szoradi T, Schaeff K, Garcia-Rivera EM, Itzhak DN, Schmidt RM, Bircham PW, Leiss K, Diaz-Miyar J, Chen VK, Muzzey D, Borner GH, Schuck S (2018)

-Biogenese und Autophagie des Endoplasmatischen Retikulums.
-BIOspektrum.
-Review, in German (abstract)
+Biogenese und Autophagie des Endoplasmatischen Retikulums (review).

 Schäfer JA, Schuck S (2017)